SAP-samples/concur-joule-ips-jobs/README.md

 By default, the Concur Source job also has a property called concur.user.filter with some dummy login ID values in it.
 If you only want to test with a few users initially, you can replace the dummy login ID values with real login IDs from your Concur site (include the .uat if you're working in a sandbox environment), and only those users will be included when the provisioning job runs.
 If you want to sync all users, then delete this property completely.

 The Local Identity Source job includes a property called idds.user.filter defaulted to a value of groups.display eq "Joule Pilot User".
 This is intended to be used with [Joule Pilot Mode](https://help.sap.com/docs/joule/integrating-joule/joule-selective-access-pilot-mode-onboarding-overview?version=DEV&state=DRAFT) and will limit only users assigned to the Joule Pilot Group to be synced to Concur.
+This property can be deleted if you are not using Joule Pilot Mode.

 !!!IMPORTANT!!!